predictiveworks/cdap-connect/README.md

 >Remainder: Data integration (e.g. connecting Crate Database with readings from ThingsBoard IoT platform) is not an end in itself.
 It is an important **but first step** towards data analytics to learn what these device & sensor readings tell about a manufacturer's production line or any other technical infrastructure.

-**CDAP Spark** is the gateway to the world of IoT analytics, and, it is just another set of Google CDAP plugins.
+**CDAP Spark** is the gateway to the world of data analytics, and, it is just another set of Google CDAP plugins.

 Suppose trends within sensor readings have to be detected (e.g. a constant rise in the temperature of a certain machine), then **Works TS**, a module of CDAP Spark for time series analysis, can be used to extract trends in time series data.